 Everyone knows that there are several options for legal advice available.
 Some companies offer legal documents, including wills and living trusts, for rates far below what a lawyer will charge.
 For some people, that’s just fine.
 At Tumer & Sharif, if we think you would benefit from such a service, we happily let you know.

 But these services are one-size-fits-all and very basic.
 Is your property the same as everyone elses?
 Do you want to leave specific bequests or put conditions on how your property will be used?
 You need professional help to craft a plan that fits your family and your desires.
+Our California trust and estate planning attorney service does this best.

 Even more important is the experience and knowledge that a lawyer can bring to this process.
 We have been through probate court and estate fights with other clients.
 We have seen the traps and pitfalls that can arise after a death.
 We ask the right questions, make you think about the right scenarios and defuse problems before they arise.
 It’s heartbreaking to watch family members turn on each other in a dispute over an inheritance.
 Don’t let your family end up at each others throats because no one ever asked you the right questions.

 Trusts serve as a powerful estate planning tool.
 They can help avoid the lengthy and painful probate process, offer considerable tax savings, and much more.
 Trusts give a person the ability to control the finest details of his or her estate and for this reason, many choose to create a trust.
 There are types of trusts, each of which provide different benefits and consequences.
 For example, irrevocable trusts transfer ownership and control of the asset during the lifetime thus making the giving of the asset a life-time gift instead of a gift after death and charitable trusts benefit charities and can sometimes help avoid estate taxes upon death.
-Speak to an attorney about the pros and cons of each trust and what would best make sense for you as each trust carries different tax and control consequences.
+Speak to a trust and estate planning attorney about the pros and cons of each trust and what would best make sense for you, as each trust carries different tax and control consequences.

 How do I avoid “death taxes”?